alanb128/balena-magic-mirror/README.md

 Using balena makes MagicMirror (MM) super easy to set up and use when your Pi is less accessible/mounted behind a mirror:
 - A captive portal for setting/resetting WiFi credentials via another device
 - Remotely update the OS and MM application
-- Easy remote ssh
+- Easily deploy and maintain a fleet of MagicMirrors
-- balenaCloud control of the device and environment variables
+- balenaCloud control of the device and environment variables, ssh access

 ## Getting Started
 Create a [free balenaCloud account](https://dashboard.balena-cloud.com/signup?) and the use the deploy button below to create a new MagicMirror application.
 Then add a new device (make sure to select "WiFi + Ethernet" if you want your mirror to use WiFi), burn the SD card with [Etcher](https://www.balena.io/etcher/), insert in your Raspberry Pi and apply power.
 Make sure a display of some sort is connected to your device's HDMI port.